Solar Striker

 Solar Striker (Note: Japanese: ソーラーストライカー) is a vertically scrolling shooter video game developed by Nintendo and Minakuchi Engineering and published by Nintendo for the Game Boy.
 It was first published in Japan in January 1990, then released later in North America in February 1990 and in Europe in September 1990.

+Plot

+In the year 2159, the Earth is at war with the planet Reticulon (Great Dark Star Torino in the Japanese version).
+The Earth Federation Army creates the advanced fighter Solar Striker on a secret base on the Moon.
+Solar Striker's mission is to fly to Reticulon and destroy the core.